axllent/goiplookup/README.md

 ```

-## GoipLookup updates
+## GoIPLookup updates

-GoipLookup comes with a built-in self-updater:
+GoIPLookup comes with a built-in self-updater:

 ```
 goiplookup self-update